HenryFBP/SpringMicroservicesExample/README.md

    - `customer`

-Then visit <http://localhost:5050/> to view PGAdmin
+Then visit <http://localhost:5050/> to view PGAdmin.

+Note the hostname is "postgres" (coming from the docker network) - not localhost.

 ### spring app